abenz1267/gomvp/README.md

 gomvp is a simple CLI tool that helps you refactor packages and rename modules.

+## Installation

+`go install github.com/abenz1267/gomvp@latest`

+... or download the binary from the releases.

 ## Usage

 `gomvp <src pkg> <dst pkg>`, for example `gomvp somepackage movedpackage`